 In response to the Covid-19 pandemic the HSE had to take measures to defer most scheduled care activity in March, April, and May of this year.
 This was to ensure patient safety and that all appropriate resources were made available for Covid-19 related activity and time-critical essential work.
 This decision was in line with the advice issued by the National Public Health Emergency Team (NPHET) in accordance with the advice of the World Health Organisation.

 Patient safety remains at the centre of all hospital activity and elective care scheduling.
 To ensure services are provided in a safe, clinically-aligned and prioritised way, hospitals are following HSE clinical guidelines and protocols.

 The HSE continues to optimise productivity through alternative work practices such the use of alternative settings including private hospitals, community facilities and alternative outpatient settings.

-In relation to the particular query raised, as this is a service matter, I have asked the Health Service Executive to respond to the Deputy directly, as soon as possible.
+In relation to the specific query raised regarding waiting lists for Scheduled Percutaneous Coronary Intervention, Mammography Radiology, and Diabetic Vascular Screening, I have asked the Health Service Executive to respond to the Deputy directly, as soon as possible.